Ian Boeckh, MA

 Ian is the President and a Director of the Graham Boeckh Foundation (GBF), a private family foundation that is dedicated to transforming mental health services.
 He was appointed President of GBF in June 2015 and had previously held the position of Executive Chair.
 During Ian’s tenure in senior management positions with the Foundation, he has overseen the development of the strategic plan and has been involved in a number of large-scale projects in integrated youth services, indicators for Canada’s mental health care systems and some major collaboratives in the mental health sector in Canada and internationally.

-Ian is also a Director of the Mental Illness Foundation of Quebec, whose mission is to promote mental health and raise awareness through its Partners for Life program, educating secondary school students on how to recognize the signs of mental health problems and how to seek help.
+Ian is also a former Director of the Mental Illness Foundation of Quebec, whose mission is to promote mental health and raise awareness through its Partners for Life program, educating secondary school students on how to recognize the signs of mental health problems and how to seek help.

 Ian’s career has spanned a number of fields including mental health, natural resource management and policy, economic and financial forecasting, as well as investment management.
 His professional background is primarily in the area of economics and finance.
 He earned an undergraduate degree in economics from Queen’s University, Kingston, Ontario and Masters of Economics from the University of British Columbia.